Sudo-Pluralize-Abenson/python-control/doc/design_region.rst

 *Purpose:*

-Interval region contains 4 methods/functions that sets the range of interval after checking the results from coordinate transformation.
+Interval region contains 2 methods/functions that sets the range of interval after checking the results from coordinate transformation.
 They also print appropirate warning messages and sets flag values.

 *List of Functions:*

     - in_xy_to_rt()
     - in_rt_to_xy()
-    - xy_projector()
-    - rt_projector()

 *example:*